Nrapendra786/garage-management-application/Readme.md

 Functionalities are as follows:
 1) Types of vehicle can enter into the garage for example CAR and Motorbike.
-2) Find vehicle location in a multi-storeyed Building in a Garage.
+2) Find vehicle location in a multi-storeyed Garage.
 3) Roles based authentication for example USER and MANAGER.

 How to use after git clone